ColorlessSaber/PlexFileOrganizer/README.md

 ## About The Project
 Creating a program to help the user create folder for new movies/tv shows, properly name media file(s) to match the media they are in while following
 Plex approve file naming convention, and organize the media folder(s)--AKA your music folder--if it gets out of hand.
-Also, it will contain other handy futures: rename existing media file(s); and have a built-in media player so the user can see what the media file is, thus allowing them to properly name it.
+Also, it will contain other handy futures: rename existing media file(s); and have a built-in media player so the user can see what the media file is, thus allowing them to name it properly.

 <p align="right">(<a href="#readme-top">Back To Top</a>)</p>